-The key audit procedures that we performed in respect of sales derived from specific products included the following:
+The key audit procedures that we performed in respect of revenue derived from specific products included the following:

-- 1. We tested and obtained an understanding of the appropriateness of the design and implementation of internal control system that is related to revenue recognition. - 2.
-We selected samples from inventory details of overseas warehouse, and verified the inventory book amount to the warehouse inventory amount, along with the field observation results. - 3.
-We sampled the 2021 sales from overseas warehouse, and verified related vouchers to test the occurrence of sales revenue.
+- 1. We tested and obtained an understanding of the appropriateness of the design and implementation of internal control system related to revenue recognition. - 2.
+We sampled the sales from customer supply warehouse in 2022, and verified related vouchers to test the occurrence of sales revenue.